E for Explosion: Post-Debut Album & Independent Releases (2009-2013)

 After some "technical difficulties", as announced via Covington's Twitter account, the EP was finally made available for purchase via iTunes on November 25, 2010.
 The band blogged on their Myspace announcing its release, as well as thanking the fans for being patient.

 On July 5, 2011, E For Explosion released a new song titled "Answers" on their Myspace and Facebook pages.
-The song was a b-side taken from their upcoming EP, Love, which was released on August 2.
-According to E For Explosion's Facebook post, the EP will be the first of three EPs, named respectively Love, Out, Loud, to be released by the end of the year.
+The song was a b-side taken from their upcoming EP, Love, which was released on August 2, 2011.
+According to E For Explosion's Facebook post, the EP was the first of three EPs, named respectively Love, Out, Loud, to be released by the end of the year.

 E for Explosion later released a "re-envisioning" of several songs from their debut full-length album titled Echoes of Reinvention.
 The EP was released on February 14, 2012.
+Following this release, Covington pursued composition, performance, and production work for assorted TV networks, including E!, MTV, ABC Family, and VH1.
+Later, in October 2012, E For Explosion self-released their second album, The View from Cypress Lane.

-The band self-released their second album, The View from Cypress Lane in October 2012.
-The two final EPs in the Love, Out, Loud trilogy were released in 2013 and the band went on hiatus at the end of the year.
+The two final EPs in the Love, Out, Loud trilogy were released in 2013.
+E For Explosion then entered into a hiatus near the end of the year.

-The band reconvened and self-released two EPs in 2020.
+Hiatus & Covington's Other Projects (2013-2020)

+Covington released his debut solo EP (using his own name), Serenading Ghosts Vol. 1 - Lost in October 2014.
+Volume 2, I Am A Black Cat, was announced in December 2014.

+Following his departure from Finch, Randy Strohmeyer joined Covington to form a new project named Haunted Houses.
+The pair released their first single, "Looking Backwards," via their Bandcamp page on June 7, 2016.
+No additional updates regarding the project's status have been made.

+Return (2020-Present)

+Covington resumed use of the E For Explosion moniker and self-released two EPs in 2020, including Remember Blue Skies and Sundowner.
+Covington also released two singles, "Who am I" and "mountain climber" that same year via Bandcamp.

+As of July 2020, no additional updates have been made regarding E For Explosion's status.